April to November 2025

-There is NO COST, for the sessions are funded by grants from the Cuyahoga County Soil and Water District and the Cuyahoga County Arts Council.
+There is NO COST, for the sessions Sundays at 3:00P April 27, May 25, June 22, July 27,August 24, September 28, October 26 and November 23 funded by grants from the Cuyahoga County Arts Council.
 For more information see: http://www.coitmarket.org/wp-content/uploads/2024/02/CAC-Grant-Community-Flier0324.pdf

-USDA Beginning Farmer Apprenticeship Program
+Central State University Extension Beginning Farmer Apprenticeship Program

-• Over 60 hours of hands-on training from CSU Extension on all aspects (growing, planning and business skills) of operating a market produce farm.
+- Over 40 hours of hands-on training from CSU Extension on all aspects (growing, planning and business skills) of operating a market produce farm.

-• Access to a demonstration vegetable plot to apply skills they learned to grow and sell produce.
+- Access to a demonstration vegetable plot to apply skills they learned to grow and sell produce.

 Program Requirements:

-• Participation in classes which will run from April through November.
+- Participation in classes which will run from April through October.

-• Completion of class assignments, such as conducting soil tests, completing business plan, etc.
+- Completion of class assignments, such as conducting soil tests, completing business plan, etc.

-• Commitment to participate in a demonstration plot for an additional 2 hours/week during season to apply what is learned in the classes.
+- Commitment to participate in a demonstration plot for an additional 1-2 hours/week during season to apply what is learned in the classes.

 The incubator farm will offer the beginning farmers the use of seeds, plants, supplies, tools and equipment to grow and sell at the Farmers’ Market.
 The apprenticeships are offered at no cost to adult members (at least 18 years old) of socially disadvantaged/ underserved groups interested in generating income from part-time farming.
 You can complete an application from the link below and email to coit.twitter2@gmail.com.